Practitioner Motives to Use Different Hyperparameter Optimization Methods: Methods

 \section{Methods}

-We applied a mixed-methods research approach incorporating two principal steps: First, we conducted semi-structured interviews with ML experts.
-Second, we performed a survey using an online questionnaire to collect evidence for the external validity of the interviews.
+We applied a mixed-methods research approach consisting of two main steps.
+First, we conducted semi-structured interviews with \ac{ML} experts to develop a set of commonly used \ac{HPO} methods, goals pursued by using \ac{HPO} methods, and contextual factors that influence the choice for \ac{HPO} methods.
+Second, we conducted a survey using an online questionnaire to collect evidence of the external validity of the interviews.
+The following details the two steps.